jonathonmcmurray/jonathonmcmurray.github.io/_posts/2018-06-09-q-as-a-websocket-client.markdown

 [GDAX][gdax] cryptocurrency exchange, which provides a [WebSocket API][gxapi].
 A number of other cryptocurrency exchanges provide WebSocket feeds, and I plan to add more example feedhandlers to this repo in time for some of them; keep an eye out for those if you're interested!
+If there's a particular feed you'd like to get implemented, or if you'd like help to integrate the GDAX fh into your kdb+ system, feel free to get in touch.

 The repo also contains two files called `wsu.q` & `wschaintick.q`; these files provide functionality for a chained TP which republished data from a regular